BernardGreenberg/Wordle/README.md

 Version 1.1, 18 October 2023

 Unlike the NYT model, a teal "anxiety dot" begins flashing in the lower-right corner of the fifth letter of a word just entered, but not yet committed.
 This is because there is no yellow "input selection" box in that state, and it looks "inactive".
-Of course, you can **Delete** that or earlier characters, oo.
+Of course, you can **Delete** that or earlier characters, too.
 If, at attempted committal, the word is found to be "not a word", the dot remains.